 If you’re happy with making coffee on your own, you can save a lot from this item too.
-Upgrade coffee beans may charge quite expensively but normal good coffee beans, especially the local Yunnan coffee beans only charges 50 RMB per pound.
+Upgrade coffee beans may charge quite expensive, but good coffee beans, especially the local Yunnan coffee beans, only charge 50 RMB per pound.

-A Yi, the Chinese word of the professional domestic help lady, is normally hired to help with households, such as cleaning, food shopping and cooking.
+A Yi, the Chinese word of the professional domestic help lady, is normally hired to help with households, such as cleaning, food shopping, and cooking.
 It cost around 180 to 360 RMB for each session of service.
-There is also the option to hire a live-in A Yi, which can be a good choice if you have children, A Yi could also be a good native speaker to practise your Chinese with.
+There is also the option to hire a live-in A Yi, which can be a good choice if you have children.
+A Yi could also be a good native speaker to practice your Chinese with.

 PHONE & INTERNET

-For a middle of the road Internet connection that is bundled with a land-line phone and one cell phone SIM card, we pay around 200 RMB per month.
-This includes unlimited (but not always fast) data, but only 300 minutes of talk time for the phones combined.
-We have another mobile phone for about 100 RMB per month for unlimited data, 50 minutes talk and 300 text messages per month, which suits our needs.
-The prices are lower if you commit to longer terms, meaning if you buy 6 months or so in advance.
+For a middle-of-the-road Internet connection bundled with a land-line phone and one cell phone SIM card, we pay around 200 RMB per month.
+This includes unlimited (but not always fast) data but only 300 minutes of talk time for the phones combined.
+We have another mobile phone for about 100 RMB per month for unlimited data, 50 minutes of talk and 300 text messages per month, which suits our needs.
+If you commit to longer terms, the prices are lower if you buy 6 months or so in advance.